Background Image

 Eligibility Criteria

-1. Current or former public servants at any level of government, agency, board or commission and teachers or students of public administration are eligible for nomination.
+1. Individuals currently or formerly employed in any level of government including agencies, boards and commissions; and teachers or students of public administration are eligible for nomination.

 2. The work of federal public servants must be primarily Ontario-focused.